yuchaosydney/web-seed-gulp-nodejs/README.md

 # About this project

-This is a base template that has Gulp working with Browsersync, Nodemon, Sass, Icon Fonts, and JS compiling.
+This is a base template that has Gulp working Sass, Icon Fonts, and JS compiling.

 # Developing in this project